tamasbrandstadter/payments-api/README.md

 * You can check the published messages on management console via `http://localhost:15672/`.

-* You can check reach the `database on port 5432`. `Cache` is reachable on port `6379`.
+* You can reach the `database on port 5432`. `Cache` is reachable on port `6379`.

 * If you want to build a Docker image use `make tag` (and optionally `make push`).

 ## Deployment
-* This application deployed to a Kubernetes cluster with minikube (install it if you don't have it locally).
+* This application and the underlying infrastructure deployed to a Kubernetes cluster.
+Install `minikube` if you don't have it locally.

 * Kubernetes descriptor YAML files can be found in `deploy` and `kubernetes` folders.